 A large POW detachment also started work at the camp cemetery, on April 1, but what they did was not known.
 Two POWs, PFC Holland Stobach and Pvt.
 Ernest O. Kelly escaped while working on the water detail outside the camp on the 6th.
 They had an hour’s start on the Japanese and it appears they were successful at evading the guards.
 The only punishment given to the other POWs was the show they expected to see was canceled.
 On the 11th, the workday changed for the POWs.
 Revelle was at 5:30 A.M. with breakfast now at 6:00 until 7:00 when they left for work and worked until 10:30 A.M. when they returned to the camp for lunch at noon.
 They returned to work and worked from 1:00 P.M. until 6:00 P.M.
 Dinner was at 6:30.
 Roll call was taken at 7:00 P.M. and again at 9:00 P.M.
 Pvt.
 John B. Trujillo who was one of the POWs assigned to guard against escapes attempted to escape but was caught.
 At 9:00 A.M. he was taken to the schoolyard in the barrio of Cabanatuan and executed.

-On June 9, 1943, the War Department released the names of POWs known to be held by the Japanese.
+His sister received a telegram from the War Department on April 14, 1943.
 Donald’s name was on the list.
 His parents weeks earlier received a message from the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR BROTHER PRIVATE FIRST CLASS DONALD E KNIPSHIELD IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=